reinh/resume/README.md

   * http://github.com/alphabetum/pandoc-ruby (many formats RTF docbook man ODF slides etc)
     * http://railsforum.com/viewtopic.php?id=35844
   * http://rtomayko.github.com/ronn/ (markdown to man page)
-* simpler automated deploy to heroku (possibly with staging server)
 * possibly merge with a resume generator which after filling out some info via forms or yaml can generate varios resumes in all formats
   * Users could submit templates / stylesheets allowing for differently formatted resumes
-* standardize gem paths lib/resume/etc

 * rake task that generates proper single use gemfile and executable
 * make sinatra app depend on the gem
-* move the configurable files to some more explainitory path than root.
 * better filenames for the downloaded resume in various formats (currently saves as latex and markdown)
-* update readme to reflect changes, updates, and new goals of the project
-* change render options to disable formats if not a sinatra version of the page, render static as an option perhaps
-  * or you could have the resume root which is used for opening the site via the gem be used as the root url for all the formats

 ## License